thernst-de/smarthome.plugin.autoblind/README.md

 #Automatic Blind Control plugin for smarthome.py#

-##IMPORTANT:##
-##This documentation is not up to date.
-There have been several changes regarding the configuration of the plugin that are not yet reflected in this file.
-Please see the file UPDATE.md for a brief description of required configuration changes.
-This file will be updated after all planned changes have been made and properly tested.##

 ##Description of functionality##

 Via additional items objects can be defined that have an arbitrary number of user-defined states in items/*.conf files of smarthome.py.
 Each state can have a set of enter and leave conditions as well as several actions that are perfomed once the state becomes current.
 In regular intervals the states for each object are checked: